HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 most effective cybersecurity measures for small businesses

-It's important for small businesses to make sure that they are protected from cyber criminals, as 1 in 5 small businesses fall victim to some sort of cyber attack.
-While the business may be small, the target on them is much larger from the eyes of the attackers.
+Small businesses need to ensure they are protected from cyber criminals, as 1 in 5 small businesses fall victim to some cyber attack.
+While the company may be small, the target on them is much more significant from the eyes of the attackers.

-Small businesses believe they won't be targeted because of how small they are, so they tend to spend less on protection.
-As the vast majority of cyber attacks are aimed at small businesses, it is extremely important that they implement as many security counter-measures as possible.
+Small businesses believe they won’t be targeted because of how small they are, so they spend less on protection.
+As most cyber-attacks are aimed at small businesses, they must implement as many security countermeasures as possible.

 1. Tom Mowatt – Managing Director of Tools4ever